- What's New

 How is the City's LHMP being prepared?

 The City has assembled a Hazard Mitigation Planning Committee (HMPC), which includes representatives from various City departments and is supported by key stakeholders and technical consultants.
 Together, these participants form the project team responsible for guiding the overall development of the City's LHMP.
-The City plans to have the LHMP ready for City Council adoption in Winter 2022, but it may be later depending on how long the State and Federal review process takes.
+The City plans to have the LHMP ready for City Council adoption in early 2023, but it may be later depending on how long the State and Federal review process takes.

 When will the City's LHMP be completed?

 The project team plans to release the first draft of the City's LHMP for public review in early 2023.
 After members of the public provide feedback, the City will revise the plan and submit it to California Governor’s Office of Emergency Services (Cal OES) and FEMA for review and approval.
 Once approved by these public agencies, the Laguna Niguel City Council will adopt the final LHMP.